Skip to main content

 SIP Core & Cards

-Now we have a PBX to connect to, we can install the cards.
+Now we have a PBX to connect to, we can install SIP Core and the cards.

 warning

-The card only works in HTTPS.
-This is required by modern browsers to send your mic/cam trough.
-You can use something like DuckDNS or Let's Encrypt.
+SIP Core only works over HTTPS.
+This is required by modern browsers to access your microphone and camera.
+You can use something like DuckDNS or Let's Encrypt to enable HTTPS for your Home Assistant instance.

 Installation

-3. Click on the 3 points in the upper right corner and click on Custom repositories
+3. Click on the three dots in the upper right corner and select Custom repositories

-5. Click on add and check if the repository is there.
+5. Click Add and verify the repository appears

-6. You should now see SIP Client.
+6. You should now see SIP Core.
 Click INSTALL

 Configure SIP Core